itspacrat/cis185_fall_2025/week9/assignment5/README.md

 # Assignment 5 - React Application
 ## About
+### Description
 This React + Vite app is an example of the basics of defining, constructing, and calling components, as well as handling page state in a web application.

+### Goals
+**Users**
+- allow for creation and deletion of user profiles
+- allow for switching between profiles

+**Tasks**
+- Allow for adding a list of tasks to each User's profile
+- Allow for the updating and deleting of tasks from each profile

+**Storage**
+- Allow for loading a list of profiles + tasks from local storage
+- Allow for saving the current set of profiles + tasks to local storage

 ## Usage
 ```zsh